Grand Lake o' the Cherokees

 Grand Lake o' the Cherokees, often simply called Grand Lake, is a lake situated in Northeast Oklahoma in the foothills of the Ozark Mountain Range.
 It is administered by the Grand River Dam Authority.
 It is one of Oklahoma's 'Big Three' lakes, along with Lake Eufaula and Lake Tenkiller.

 The lake is surrounded by the towns of Grove to the northeast, Bernice to the north, Langley and Disney to the southeast, and Jay to the south.
 The center peninsula of the lake is referred to as Monkey Island.

 History

-Henry Holderman, a Cherokee Nation tribalman, was the first to envision Grand River as a source for hydroelectric power for the Cherokee Nation.
+Henry Holderman, a Cherokee Nation member, was the first to envision Grand River as a source for hydroelectric power for the Cherokee Nation.
 Even prior to Oklahoma statehood in 1907, Holderman began building political support for such a project.
 A feasibility study by the Army Corps of Engineers attracted favorable attention in the Oklahoma legislature, leading to creation of the Grand River Dam Authority (GRDA), a state agency, in 1935.
 Construction began in 1938 on the Pensacola Dam on the Grand River (V Neosho River) as a Works Progress Administration project.
 The dam was completed in March 1940, creating the lake behind it.
 Between 1941 and 1946, the U.S. government took control of Pensacola Dam to divert power to the war effort.
 Control was returned to the GRDA by the Congress and President Truman amid local celebration in August 1946.